Erstwhile Mezcal is the first and only importer to launch a certified artisanal Henequén mezcal in the US market.

 I learned about the abuse that Mayan workers experienced on these Henequén plantations, about the clash between the Mayans’ defense of their communal lands against the ruling class’s push for private land ownership, eventually escalating into the Caste War of the Yucatán (1847 – 1901).

 I love that about mezcal.
 That it is full of portals to history and knowledge, open to anyone who is curious to learn.
-That the experience of tasting even one expression is never static, but always evolving and gaining complexity over time.
+That the experience of tasting the same mezcal is never static, but always evolving and gaining complexity over time.

 Co-Founder of Erstwhile Mezcal